BlueJayRacing/xbeepocs/libraries/xbee_ansic_library/README.md

 - POSIX operating systems (Windows with [Cygwin] or [MSYS2], Mac OS X, Linux, BSD) with gcc
-- Windows with [MinGW] or [Mingw-w64] and gcc
-- Digi International embedded hardware platforms that use [libdigiapix] to control GPIO pins
-- DOS using the [OpenWatcom] compiler
-- Rabbit-brand microprocessors (using [Dynamic C] 10.70 or later)
-- Freescale HCS08 with CodeWarrior 10.x (part of [Programmable XBee Dev Kit])
-- Freescale FRDM-KL25Z with [mbed.org] compiler (limited support at this time)
-- [Silicon Labs] SLSTK3701A Starter Kit with Gecko SDK Suite v1.1.1 or later with optional Micrium OS support

 It provides an API for a host platform that communicates with an XBee radio serially.
 Some of the features include: